MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/5-summary.md

 In this module, you learned:

 - How to clone a repository
+- How to stash changes
+- How to push changes to a repo
 - What pull requests are and how to initiate a pull request
-- How to stash changes
-- How to push your changes and update your repo by pulling

 At this point, you know enough about Git to collaborate in some basic ways, but there's still much more to learn!